Design and Townscape Guide - Refresh 2009 (Consultation Draft)

 The current list is in Appendix10 Note: buildings may be added to or deleted from the list from time to time.
 The live list can be found on the Council's website www.southend.gov.uk

-200. Listing applies to the interior and exterior of the building and to objects fixed to it, such as fire places, panelling, skirtings and doors.
+The Extent of Protection200.
+Listing applies to the interior and exterior of the building and to objects fixed to it, such as fire places, panelling, skirtings and doors.
 It also includes free standing objects and structures within the building's "curtilage" (i.e. its grounds) which have been there since before 1st July 1948.
 Structures as well as buildings may be listed.

 201. The setting of a listed building helps establish its character and may extend well beyond its curtilage.
 Where new development affects the setting of a listed building it must be designed to preserve or enhance this setting.

 Works to a Listed Building 202.
 Work to demolish, alter or extend a Listed Building in any way which affects its character as a building of special architectural or historic interest must have Listed Building Consent before it is carried out.
 Repairs also need Consent if they alter the building's character.
-Even minor work like replacing cast iron guttering with plastic or changing internal doors is likely to need Consent.
+Even minor work like replacing cast iron guttering with plastic or changing internal doors is likely to need Consent.203.
+It is a criminal offence to carry out work to a Listed Building without necessary Consent.
+Before carrying out work please check with the Council whether Listed Building Consent is necessary and obtain advice on its suitability and the information needed for an application.

 204. Planning permission may also be required if the proposal involves a material alteration to the building's external appearance, a change of use or other forms of development.